Hey June!: History

-2021–2022: Formation and "Panahon"
+2021–2022: Formation and Panahon

 Hey June! was formed in June 2021 during the height of the COVID-19 pandemic.
 The band was formed by Soupstar Music through the recommendation of friends and family which resulted in Jim Mase and Earl Paglinawan joining the group.
 Coey Ballesteros who was a neighbor of Darwin Hernandez' brother named Herbert Hernandez (guitarist of the bands Moonstar88 and 6cyclemind), joined as bassist while Aci Fodra - a Velvet Playground music student became the drummer.
 Their first meeting as a band was via Zoom due to the pandemic.
 By the time they met in person, the initial "awkwardness" had faded and their chemistry had formed.
 Fodra said that they became close right away.

-The band released their introduction single "Just A Hit" in late 2021, followed by the debut single "Panahon" in early 2022.
+The band released their introduction single "Just A Hit" in late 2021, followed by the debut single "Panahon" (Time) in early 2022.
 According to NME, "Panahon" explores themes of timing and emotional reflection.
 Its accompanying music video was noted for its nostalgic atmosphere and coming-of-age narrative.
+They would later release "Lugar Kung S'an" (The Place Where) in the same year, though it would be later removed from their streaming platforms in 2025.

 In October 2022, the band officially signed with Island Records Philippines, a division of Universal Music Group (UMG Philippines).